 - Are bristle worms good or bad?

-If you are new to the hobby or are just looking for a refresher on the most important aspects about having a successful, thriving saltwater aquarium, check out Saltwater Aquarium 101, the definitive guide to building a great reef tank.
+If you are serious about increasing your learning and want a more formal and organized way to engage in all there is to learn about building a better saltwater aquarium, check out Saltwater Aquarium 101, the definitive guide to building a great reef tank.